IslandViewPTA/islandview-pta-site/content/news/2020-11-newsletter.md

 Join us via Zoom for our second PTA meeting of the year!
 Get all the latest news and help make amazing things happen for our school.

+## You are the change needed!

+Calling all current and

 ## CELEBRATE the Season

 {{< fig src="Celebrate-Digital-Ad.png" align="center" class="max-w-xs" >}}